-- the Australian Taxation Office has assessed your income for the financial year used in your assessment, or
+- the ATO has assessed your income for the financial year used in your assessment

-- you haven’t lodged your tax return for the financial year used in your assessment, but you have declared your income for that year to us, and
+- you haven’t lodged your tax return for the financial year used in your assessment, but you've declared your income

-You may not be able to lodge an estimate if your child support is based on:
+You may not be able to submit an estimate if your child support involves: